vogonsorg/q2dos/readme.txt

 What's required?
 * Pentium 1.
 At least a 200MHz to play it at ~20-30fps.
-* 48MB RAM.
+* At least 48 MB RAM.
 More for larger mods.
 * LFN TSR.
-Use the included DOSLFN.ZIP (can be loaded high with LH DLFN.COM)
+Use the included DOSLFN.ZIP (can be loaded high with LH DOSLFN.COM)

 What works?
 * VGA (320x200 and 320x240)
 * SVGA (Banked and LFB)
 * Mouse
 * Keyboard
-* SoundBlaster and Gravis UltraSound Family
+* Sound Blaster and Gravis UltraSound family
 * CD-ROM music
 * OGG music
 * Networking (You need a packet driver)